akarsa/optimal3dtracks/README.md

 @article{karsa2024optimal3dtracks,

-  title={A novel pipeline for robust and accurate, automated 3D nucleus segmentation and tracking in light-sheet microscopy images (manuscript under preparation)},
+  title={STAR-3D and Optimal3dTracks: Advanced Deep Learning and Optimal Transport Techniques for Automated 3D Segmentation and Tracking in Pre-Implantation Embryos (manuscript under preparation)},

   author={Karsa, Anita and Boulanger, Jerome and Abdelbaki, Ahmed and Niakan, Kathy K. and Muresan, Leila},